leonfarrel/API-Automation-Project/README.md

-🚀 API Automation Project
+##🚀 Automation Project

-Project ini merupakan implementasi API Automation Testing menggunakan kombinasi framework dan tools modern untuk memastikan kualitas API melalui pengujian otomatis.
+This project is an implementation of API Automation Testing using a modern framework and tools to ensure API quality through automated testing.

-📌 Project Overview
+##📌 Project Overview

 Testing Framework: TestNG

-Digunakan untuk mengatur struktur test, menjalankan test case, serta menghasilkan laporan eksekusi.
+Used for structuring, managing, and running test cases.

 HTTP Library: REST Assured

-Digunakan untuk melakukan request dan validasi response API (GET, POST, PUT, PATCH, DELETE).
+Used for sending API requests and validating responses (GET, POST, PUT, PATCH, DELETE).

 Rest API: Go REST

-API publik yang digunakan sebagai target pengujian.
+A public API used as the testing target.

 Test Report: Allure Report

-Digunakan untuk membuat laporan hasil pengujian yang interaktif dan mudah dipahami.